 How to find your software version for your AirPods or AirPods Pro

-When it comes to the software version of your AirPods or AirPods Pro there’s really only one way to check this and you’re going to need an iOS device.
-While the AirPods are connected:
+There’s only one way to check the software version of your AirPods or AirPods Pro and it requires an iOS device.
+While the AirPods is connected:

-Underneath the model and serial numbers in the settings that we spoke about earlier you’ll see a small section for firmware version.
-The AirPods automatically update themselves when they are charging in the case and nearby a paired iOS device.
-So unlike the updates on your phone you won’t have to do anything to install a new version.
+Underneath the model and serial numbers in the settings that we spoke about earlier, you’ll see a small section for the firmware version.
+The AirPods automatically updates itself when it is charging in the case and nearby a paired iOS device.
+So unlike the updates on your phone, you won’t have to do anything to install a new version.

-Currently you can’t manually update your AirPods.
-Part of the “magic” of the AirPods lies in their convenience, which means that Apple made sure you don’t need to do much in order to be on the latest firmware version.
-If the option becomes available we’ll be sure to update this post accordingly.
+You can’t manually update your AirPods.
+Part of the “magic” of the AirPods lies in its convenience, which means that Apple made sure you don’t need to do much in order to be on the latest firmware version.
+However, that does mean that updates are simply unavailable to Android users.

 How to set up your AirPods or AirPods Pro

-To pair with anything other than iOS devices (or if the AirPods still won’t pair to your Mac) then you need to follow these steps.
+To pair with anything other than iOS devices (or if the AirPods still won’t pair to your Mac) follow these steps.
 With the earbuds still in the case:

 - Flip open the lid so that the earbuds are exposed.